dabeaz-course/practical-python/Notes/03_Program_organization/04_Modules.md

 Once you’ve done that, try importing some of the programs you previously wrote.
 You should see their output exactly as before.
-Just emphasize, importing a module runs its code.
+Just to emphasize, importing a module runs its code.

 ```python
 >>> import bounce